 Marie Degro was the first student to arrive at Crosby High School in Waterbury from Puerto Rico in the aftermath of Hurricane Maria.

-She came to America with nothing but three pairs of shoes, two pairs of pants and three t-shirts.
-But because of how bad things were for her and her family in south-central Puerto Rico, she’s just happy to be here.
+She left Puerto Rico with nothing but three pairs of shoes, two pairs of pants and three t-shirts.
+But because of how bad things were for her and her family on the northern coast of the island, she’s just happy to be here.

 “The first week was horrible because we didn’t have power, so we couldn’t heat the food,” Degro, 15, said through a translator.
 “We didn’t have water to drink nor to flush the toilet.
 It was really difficult.”